sastutorials/sastutorials.github.io/tutorials/macros.md

 * Automatic generation of SAS code;
 * Facilitation of information passed from one procedure to the other and from one program to another;
 * Reduced read/write effort of SAS code;
-* Generation of data-driven programs, letting SAS decide what to do based on actual daata values.
+* Generation of data-driven programs, letting SAS decide what to do based on actual data values.

 These advantages can be really understood when using programs that need to be run frequently, perhaps on a daily basis.
 Otherwise, **macro code takes longer to write and debug** and might become a disadvantage if you decided to use it for simple programs or programs that would only be run a few times.